dumux/dumux/examples/1ptracer/doc/_intro.md

 ## Model description

 As mentioned above, two models are solved sequentially in this example.
-A single-phase model (_1p model_) is used to solve for the stationary velocity distribution of a fluid phase in the domain.
-The tracer transport is solved with the _tracer model_, which solves an advection-diffusion equation for a tracer component, which is assumed not to affect the density and viscosity of the fluid phase.
+A single-phase model _1p model_ ( [model documentation](https://dumux.org/docs/doxygen/master/group___one_p_model.html) ) is used to solve for the stationary velocity distribution of a fluid phase in the domain.
+The tracer transport is solved with the _tracer model_ ( [model documentation](https://dumux.org/docs/doxygen/master/group___tracer_model.html) ), which solves an advection-diffusion equation for a tracer component, which is assumed not to affect the density and viscosity of the fluid phase.

 ### 1p Model
-The single phase model uses Darcy's law as the equation for the momentum conservation:
+The single-phase flow model (model type tag `OneP`) uses Darcy's law as the equation for the momentum conservation:

 ```math
 \textbf v = - \frac{\textbf K}{\mu} \left(\textbf{grad}\, p - \varrho {\textbf g} \right),